 The Return of the Prodigal Son by Rembrandt in 1669 was one of Rembrandt’s final works of art.
 The painting shows the moment from the Bible parable when the prodigal son returns home to beg forgiveness from his father.

-When can see the son kneeling before his father in poverty and a wretched state as he has spent years wasting his inheritance, life, and his money.
+The son is kneeling before his father in poverty and a wretched state as he has spent years wasting his inheritance, life, and money.
 The son realized that even his father’s servants had a much better life than he had.

-Rembrandt gives us a thought-provoking and emotional charge painting that shows how powerful forgiveness can be.
+Rembrandt gives us a thought-provoking and emotional charge painting that shows forgiveness’s power.

 Guernica, by Pablo Picasso, 1937